CrowdShelf/android/README.md

 If the fields do not match up, GSON need a serializer to create JSON-data from an object or a deserializer to create an object from JSON-data.

 GSON does not use non-default constructors, getters or setters, but the latter should be used to serialize or deserialize classes.

+## Structure and data model
+The `Book`, `Crowd`, and `User` classes are made to match the structure of the objects returned from the API as close as possible with only minor changes.
+To get or create an object of any of these classes, the rest of the program should use the `MainController` class which should take care of retrieving the necessary data from the server.